mjawadfaheem/urlshortner/readme.md

 A lightweight **URL Shortener** built with **Node.js** and **Express**.
 It allows you to turn long URLs into short, shareable links like:

-The app includes:
-- A REST API
-- A minimal web interface
-- Local JSON storage (`urls.json`)

 ---

 ## 🚀 Features